Latest Isle of Wight Coronavirus figures for tests, deaths and hospitalisations

-The daily number of positive Coronavirus Covid-19 tests has increased by 41 since yesterday (Saturday).
+The daily number of positive Coronavirus Covid-19 tests has increased by just 9 since yesterday (Sunday) – the lowest daily number in the last 44 days.

-The latest R number for the South East has reduced to 0.7 to 0.9.
+The latest R number for the South East remains at 0.7 to 0.9.

 Last two weeks and two months